zhelee/zhelee.github.com/source/_posts/2012-09-28-after-one-year.markdown

 Focusing the technology you use everyday, know the basic and advanced, it can help you work more efficency, and fix problems easily.

-**7. Do something which is related your work and technology.** I love technology, so I spent a lot of time on it, and sometime I got headache.
+**7. Do something which is not related your work and technology.** I love technology, so I spent a lot of time on it, and sometime I got headache.
 Some pelple say people who don't know how to take rest, they don't know how to work.
 So read a book which is related to your work, or do some sports after work.
 This